 This technology will make it more likely you’ll end up with new employees who fit your company culture, which is why major brands like Google, Facebook, and Apple have been using this technology for years in their hiring process.
 And now even more companies use it, including Capital One, Allstate, ThredUp, Hilton, and AT&T.

 AI is also improving onboarding procedures — by, for instance, automating repetitive or tedious tasks like conducting background checks, putting together documents about benefits, and creating offer letter templates.
-AI can also help organize, print, and deliver all onboarding paperwork.
+AI in hiring process can also help organize, print, and deliver all onboarding paperwork.

 The same can be said of training documents — another time-consuming step when the HR team has to do it manually.
 Instead, AI-powered tools can ensure all new employees receive copies of the paperwork that spells out company policies and log-in information.They can track when documents have been read, prompt an electronic signature, and schedule meetings to go over the information further when necessary.